Chris-Graffagnino/cardano-node-guide/docs/securing-ssh-access.md

 systemctl start fail2ban.service
 ```

+## What have we done to secure SSH access?
+-- Cchanged the default port
+-- Restricted SSH access root user
+-- Restricted access by password
+-- Rate-limited the SSH port
+-- Installed  fail2ban to deny access to repeat offenders.

+## How do I check who's tried to access my SSH port?
-What have we done to secure SSH access?
-We've changed the default port, restricted access by password, rate-limited the port as well as enabled fail2ban to deny access to repeat offenders.
-You can see the difference we've made by checking your SSH logs from time to time with `journalctl -u ssh`.
+Check your SSH logs from time to time with `journalctl -u ssh`.

 Congratulations!
 You've secured your ssh port from unauthorized access.
 Happy mining!